Bittu8175/OLA-Data-Analyst-Project/README.md

  More than permitted people in there
  14. Incomplete Rides
  15. Incomplete Rides Reason
-Customer Demand--
+   -Customer Demand
- Vehicle Breakdown
+   -Vehicle Breakdown
- Other Issue
+   -Other Issue
  16. Booking Value
  17. Ride Distance
  18. Driver Ratings
  19. Customer Rating

  Keep the overall booking status success for this data at 62%.
 If the booking status is successful, then only fare charge ratings, average VTAT, average CTAT, and other data will be there